GatherPress/gatherpress-demo-data/README.md

 - Install and activate GatherPress to be able [start creating demo-data](https://playground.wordpress.net/?blueprint-url=https://raw.githubusercontent.com/carstingaxion/gatherpress-demo-data/main/gatherpress-blank-install-blueprint.json).
 - Install and activate GatherPress and use the demo-data to *test the main branch of the plugin* during development.
 - Install and activate GatherPress and use the demo-data to [showcase the plugin](https://playground.wordpress.net/?blueprint-url=https://raw.githubusercontent.com/carstingaxion/gatherpress-demo-data/main/gatherpress-demo-blueprint.json).
-- Install and activate GatherPress and use the demo-data to *showcase the plugin to editors*.
+- Install and activate GatherPress and use the demo-data to [showcase the plugin to editors](https://playground.wordpress.net/?blueprint-url=https://raw.githubusercontent.com/carstingaxion/gatherpress-demo-data/main/gatherpress-editor-demo-blueprint.json).
 - Install and activate GatherPress and use the demo-data to *showcase block-variation experiments*.

 ## How